karlseguin/websocket.zig/readme.md

 `conn.close()` can also be called to close the connection.
 Calling `conn.close()` **will** result in the handler's `close` callback being called.

 ### Pings, Pongs and Close
 By default, the library answers incoming `ping` messages with a corresponging `pong`.
-Similarly, when a `close` message is received, a `close` reply is sent (as per the spec)..
+Similarly, when a `close` message is received, a `close` reply is sent (as per the spec).

 When configured with `handle_ping` and/or `handle_pong` and/or `handle_close`, the messages are passed to the `handle` method and no automatic handling is done.